GriffithUniLibrary/digital-tools-modular/content/6-publication.md

  ---

 {% capture text %}
 **That's it!** For now, that's all we've got to show you.
-We'lre going to be developing this content further over time (the digital tools landscape never sits still).
-In the meantime, feel free to [ask a question](https://griffithu.padlet.org/y_banens1/60je7s1g90b3f69h){:target="_blank"}.
+The digital tools landscape never sits still though.
+We'll update this content this content periodically.
 {% endcapture %}
 {% include alert.html text=text color="success" %}